Skip to main content

 DONE TIMEOUT

-No final notification was received within the delivery timeframe.
-This generally means that delivery was not successful (e.g., a mobile phone was off).
+No final delivery confirmation was received within the specified timeframe.
+This typically means the message was not delivered (e.g., the recipient’s phone was turned off).

 DONE FAILED_FIN